Calabacitas soup

 RECIPE

-2 cups corn
+2 cups corn (fresh or frozen)

-2 summer squash, cut into small cubes
+2 yellow summer squash, diced

 10 Campari tomatoes

-1 white onion, cut into quarters
+1 white onion, quartered

 5 garlic cloves

-juice from half a lemon
+Juice of half a lemon

 1 Tbsp dried oregano